jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 ***Project Start time: 11 Dec 2018, Latest updated time: 19 June 2019***

- ***More papers about GCN models and their applications will come from CVPR 2019, WWW2019, SIGKDD2019, ICML2019 ....
+ ***More papers about GCN models and their applications will come from WWW2019, SIGKDD2019, ICML2019 ....
 We are waiting for the paper to be released.***

 ## Survey papers: